librenms/librenms/doc/Extensions/metrics/Graphite.md

 source: Extensions/metrics/Graphite.md
 path: blob/master/doc/

-# Enabling support for Graphite.
+# Enabling support for Graphite

 This module sends all metrics to a remote graphite service.
 You need something like Grafana for graphing.

-### What you don't get
+# What you don't get

 - Pretty graphs, this is why at present you need Grafana.
 You need to build your own graphs within Grafana.

 RRD will continue to function as normal so LibreNMS itself should continue to function as normal.

-### Configuration
+# Configuration

 ```php
 $config['graphite']['enable'] = true;
 $config['graphite']['host'] = 'your.graphite.server';